arackaf/micro-graphql-react/readme.md

 Queries are fetched via HTTP GET, so while the client-side caching is not nearly as robust as Apollo's, you can set up a Service Worker to cache results there; Google's Workbox, or sw-toolbox make this easy.

+# Cache Invalidation

+This library will not invalidate the client-side cache as you perform GraphQL mutations.
+The reason, quite simply, is because this is a hard problem, and no existing library handles it completely.
+Rather than try to solve this, you're left to just invalidate the cache as needed, likely by changing an identifier in your query.
+For more information, see [this explanation](./readme-cache.md)

 # Usage

 ## Queries